russell13192/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 3. Creation of the Training Set & Training Process

 In capturing training data I tried to maintain the vehicle in the center of the lane as much as possible.
+In addition I also captured recovery data, in moving the vehicle from both the far right and far left to the center of the lane.

 After the collection process, I had X number of data points.
 I then preprocessed this data by ...